New Student Info

 How are teachers trained?

-Teachers at MYS are trained through apprenticeship as well as constant self study.
+Teachers at MYS are trained through teacher training programs and constant self study.
+Some teachers have trained through apprenticeship.
 This means that each teacher spends time with their teacher learning and studying.
 The training includes yoga philosophy, pranayama, asana ,anatomy and physiology, meditation and hands-on in the studio.
 When the teacher feels that the apprentice is ready, they are then released to teach a class but the relation continues; the senior teacher is always there for the new teacher.
 This is a very old way of training and is the way yoga was taught thousands of years ago.
 It is known as the “guru disciple relationship” and one that is not usually done anymore.
 Our teachers are dedicated to bringing you the best yoga has to offer therefore we are always learning and growing.

 Does yoga conflict with my religion?